Toplive is one of the many names that the Normans

 Early Notables of the Toplive family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Toplive Notables in all our PDF Extended History products and printed products wherever possible.
+Richard Topcliffe (1532-1604), was a persecutor of Roman Catholics, born, according to his own account, in 1532, was the eldest son of Robert Topcliffe of Somerby...
+Another 61 words (4 lines of text) are included under the topic Early Toplive Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Toplive family to the New World and Oceana